Age of consent in Europe: History

-Male homosexual acts were legalised in Denmark (lesbianism was never illegal) with an age of consent set at 18, after a major reform of the Penal Code in 1930; At the same time, the age of consent for heterosexual acts was raised from 12 to 15.
-In 1976, the age of consent was harmonised at 15 for all acts.
-Sex with a child under the age of 12 results in double punishment, and sex with a minor under 18 is illegal for a person in charge of the child.

-Until 1866, "acts against nature" [anal intercourse] were punishable with the stake.
-However, until the late 18th century the rule was never used, and, when it came into effect, the convicts were always sentenced to 7 years in jail.
-This became the punishment introduced in the Penal Code 1866, but now only for homosexual acts.

-In 1969, Denmark became the first country to legalise pictorial pornography, but this did not affect laws related to the age of people participating in its production.
+In 1969, Denmark became the first country to legalise pictorial pornography.
+This did not affect laws related to the age of people participating in its production.
 Consequently, the legal age of consent (15) equalled the limit for pornography produced within the country, but material produced in other countries (where the Danish consent law does not apply) was not covered and therefore legal.
 In 1980 it became illegal to sell, spread or possess pornography involving children under the age of 15, regardless of its country of origin (Danish Penal Code §235).
 The limit was later changed to 18 years, which is the standing law today, although it remains legal for a person over the age of 15 to take their own nude photos, as long as they are only shared with friends (for example with a boyfriend or girlfriend), the receiver explicitly has received the right to possess them, and they are not shared or spread any further.
 In the period between the legalisation of pornography and the 1980 amendment to the Danish Penal Code, some companies (infamously Color Climax) exploited the lack of age restrictions on material produced in other countries.